How Do I Decide Which Bankruptcy to File for in Queens?

 Chapter 7 bankruptcy allows you to quickly discharge most of your debts, but it requires that you surrender nonexempt property.
 Chapter 13 bankruptcy allows you to keep most of your property and other valuable assets, but it requires a strict commitment to a payment plan.
 A bankruptcy filing will also stay on your credit history for several years.

+We will discuss the pros and cons of choosing between Chapter 7 vs Chapter 18 bankruptcy.
 Regardless of which bankruptcy type you pursue, I am happy to answer your questions and concerns by email or telephone.
 And if you just need a bit of moral support, I will be there for you as well.

 To ease the stress of overwhelming debt, call a bankruptcy lawyer in Queens